As the COVID-19 pandemic continues, we are committed to ensuring that all clients and families feel supported and

 Continuing Care settings pose challenges due to their unique environments and the individuals they serve.
 Particularly for older individuals and those with respiratory, cardiac or multiple chronic conditions, the risks of more severe symptoms and death from COVID-19 are greater.
 Special steps must be taken to prevent disease transmission when considering the movement of clients or residents, visitors and staff into and within the facilities.The safety of our clients and staff is of utmost importance.
 If you are deemed an essential visitor, please postpone your visit if:

-- If you were traveling in the last two weeks and haven’t self-isolated for the mandator 14-day period.
+- If you were traveling in the last two weeks and are required to quarantine as per federal government guidelines.

 - If you are feeling unwell.

-- If you have been in close contact (within two metres) with someone who has been traveling and/or feeling unwell.
+- If you have been in close contact (within two metres) with someone who has been feeling unwell.

 Physical distancing will slow the progression of the spread of COVID-19, thus spreading the need of health resources over a longer period of time.
 Taiwan has been successful in this, while most other countries have been too slow to respond.